Anita Lester

 About

-In film, her 2017 short Noch Am Leben (I’m Still Alive), an intimate exploration of Holocaust trauma, screened at over fifty international festivals and now resides in the permanent collections of institutions such as Yad Vashem and the Melbourne Holocaust Museum.
-Her feature film debut Song of Songs, produced by Jamie Bialkower and executive produced by Shekhar Kapur, was announced by Screen Australia and Jump Street Films in 2024.
-In 2024, Deadline Hollywood announced her second film in development, The White Pigeon.
+As a filmmaker, Lester's work often centres on questions of history, identity and intergenerational memory.
+Her animated short film Noch Am Leben (I'm Still Alive), an intimate exploration of Holocaust trauma and inheritance, screened internationally at more than fifty film festivals and now resides in the permanent collections of institutions including Yad Vashem and the Melbourne Holocaust Museum.
+Her feature film projects include Song of Songs, produced by Jamie Bialkower and executive produced by Shekhar Kapur, and The White Pigeon, a romantic ghost drama announced by Deadline Hollywood.
+Alongside these projects, Lester maintains an active screenwriting practice, with multiple feature films, television series and literary adaptations currently in development.